yur8lnne/CS20200-2048/README.md

 SAFE-style F# 2048 web service built with Fable, Elmish, Feliz, Vite, Tailwind, Giraffe/Fable Remoting, and SQLite.

+The first screen is the playable game.
+It supports keyboard play, mobile swipe, undo, themes, board/target settings, local stats, share text, ranked sessions, and a SQLite-backed leaderboard.

+## How To Play

+- Move tiles with the arrow keys or `W`, `A`, `S`, `D`.
+On mobile, swipe directly on the board.
+- Tiles slide in the chosen direction.
+Matching normal tiles merge and increase your score.
+- Three adjacent normal tiles with the same number merge into an `n³` tile, such as `2 2 2` becoming `2³`.
+- An `n³` tile can merge with a normal tile of the same number.
+It may create a Joker tile; otherwise it creates a normal `4n` tile.
+- A Joker tile `J` can merge with any normal number tile and doubles that number.
+Jokers do not merge with other Jokers.
+- Use `New Game` to restart and `Undo` to take back a move.
+Games that use Undo are not ranked on the leaderboard.

 ## Live demo

 ### Play the hosted version on Render: [https://cs20200-2048.onrender.com/](https://cs20200-2048.onrender.com/)